gaiin-platform/.github/profile/README.md

     - `mistral.mixtral-8x7b-instruct-v0:1`
     - `mistral.mistral-large-2402-v1:0`

   Populate `AVAILABLE_MODELS` with a comma-delimited list of the supported models you wish to make available.
 To use the Anthropic or Mistral models, you will need to enable them in your AWS account and then update the `AVAILABLE_MODELS` environment variable in the `amplify-genai-iac` project and run `terraform apply`.
+For Bedrock models, please ensure you have requested access in the appropriate regions.

   Example:
   ```